UK: Conservatives score shock win in Labour Party stronghold | DW | 07.05.2021

-By winning the Hartlepool parliamentary seat, Prime Minister Boris Johnson's party tightened its grip on traditional Labour-voting areas.
+Prime Minister Boris Johnson's party won the Hartlepool parliamentary seat.
 Ballots are being counted in Scotland, Wales, London and elsewhere.

 Britain's ruling Conservative Party has snatched a historically left-wing seat from the opposition Labour party in a tense by-election in England.